• Mobile Slider Image

 Get in Touch

-Where the child principally lives with the main carer is now called Residence and usually it is the child’s best interests to have regular contact to the non-resident parent.
-If parents are unable to reach an agreement on residence or contact, we can offer guidance and representation in the Family court.
+Residence is the term used to describe where the child principally lives, and usually it is the child’s best interests to have regular contact to the non-resident parent.
+If parents are unable to reach an agreement on residence or contact, we can offer guidance and representation in the Family Court.
 If it is better for the Court to grant an order of residence or contact of the child under 16 than not, an order will be granted.

 We understand that the family dynamic between households varies greatly, which is why we support step-parents, grandparents and other family members who have concerns over contact, residency or the child’s best interests.